 The information, which was submitted at the hearing, did not support that your son exhibits substantial limitations in three of the major life areas due to a condition of mental retardation or related condition.
+The information does not support that he needs the level of care provided in an ICF/MR facility.
 He therefore, does not meet the medical criteria for eligible for the Title XIX MR/DD Waiver Services Program.